-Weyburn Police Traffic Services take part in many traffic projects and initiatives throughout the year with it’s partner agencies including Weyburn RCMP Traffic Services, Combines Traffic Services Saskatchewan, Saskatchewan Highway Patrol Department of Transport, Canadian Pacific Police and other municipal services in the province.
-These projects are identified by SGI and it’s partners as an enforcement priority due high rates of non-compliance, risk of harm to road users, and requirement for educational awareness.
-Many projects are provincial in nature; however, Weyburn Police CTSS will often initiate smaller local projects when problem areas are identified within the Weyburn area.
+Weyburn Police Traffic Services take part in many traffic projects and initiatives throughout the year with it’s partner agencies: RCMP Traffic Services, Combined Traffic Services of Saskatchewan, Saskatchewan Highway Patrol, Canadian Pacific Police and other municipal police services in the province.
+Enforcement priorities are selected when high rates of non-compliance are identified and SGI’s Monthly Enforcement calendar.
+Weyburn Police CTSS will host educational clinics & session when the need is identified or requested.
+Weyburn Police CTSS will often initiate smaller unannounced local projects when problem areas are identified within the Weyburn area.

 Drivers must slow to 60 km/h in highway construction or orange zones, when encountering emergency vehicles (ambulances, fire trucks, and police vehicles), tow trucks stopped on the roadside and around snow plows in winter.

 There are some rules that apply specifically to meeting emergency vehicles on the road:

 - The emergency vehicle always has the right of way when its siren is sounding and lights are flashing.